Into Ingawe

-The song was certified double platinum by the Recording Industry of South Africa (RiSA).
+The song was certified 3× platinum by the Recording Industry of South Africa (RiSA).

 Commercial performance

-The song was certified double platinum by the Recording Industry of South Africa (RiSA).
+The song was certified 3× platinum by the Recording Industry of South Africa (RiSA).

 It peaked at number 7 on Deezer’s Top 10 local tracks in South Africa.

 Composition and lyrics

-"Into Ingawe" is a deep house, mid-tempo song, that features influences from Afro beats and dance music on its production.
+"Into Ingawe" is a deep house, mid-tempo song set in with common time composed with 108 BPM, that features influences from Afro beats and dance music on its production.
+It is composed in the key of E♭ and a major mode.
 The song was entirely written by Sanele Sithole and Amanda Faku.
 Lyrically the song is about how an individual's success is dependent upon person's choice to go after it.
+The track runs 4 minutes and 31 seconds long with a.